 Concordia Journal of Psychology and Neuroscience

 Our editors, reviewers, and authors have been hard at work all summer!
-Check out our first issue! *Bonus* Did you know our authors can win up to 100$ for submitting to CJPN?
+Check out our latest issue! *Bonus* Did you know our authors can win up to 100$ for submitting to CJPN?
 The top 3 manuscripts win $100, $75, and $50, respectively!
-Stay tuned for this year's winners, who will be featured in a Concordia NOW article!
+Stay tuned for this year's winners!

 CJPN is more than a periodical.
 We are an outlet for Psychology students at Concordia to transfer knowledge and grow their understanding of the publication process.
 Follow our news updates for the latest information about our team, our authors, and our sponsors!